About this Session

 Recently out of uni with a degree in teaching and the arts, Kathryn has been in musical theatre since a young age.
 She is currently in the Hills production of Aida and also teaches musical theatre, acting and singing at Starlets SA.

 In a previous life, Kerrie fronted a pub rock band and also performed in a Roy Orbison tribute show.
 She treaded the floorboards in Catchy Title's production of RENT, as an ensemble member and Mark's mother, and was a Ronette in Northern Light's Leader of the Pack.
-Kerrie doesn't get much chance to perform these days.
-As much as she enjoys her career as a psychologist and Organisational Change Manager, there are limited opportunities to rock out.
-Needless to say, she was thrilled at the opportunity to get onboard with Broadway Sessions' Rock Night.
+As much as she enjoys her day job and family, Kerrie doesn't get much chance to perform these days.
+She is thrilled to take to the Broadway Sessions stage.